U.S. firms eye Myanmar as sanctions suspended

-Industrial heavyweights including General Electric Co and Caterpillar Inc are joining rivals from Asia and Europe that have already moved into a market of up to 60 million people in the former British colony.
+U.S. firms are expected to join those from Asia and Europe that have already moved into a market of up to 60 million people in the former British colony.
 Analysts and experts have said there will be opportunities for foreign companies across the industrial landscape - from energy, mining and construction to agriculture, finance and tourism.

 "We are looking at Yangon's power needs, working with the ministry and the government to figure out how we can help reduce some of the shortages," said Rice, who runs GE's global operations and visited Myanmar in April.